mila-iqia/mila-docs/docs/Information_monitoring.rst

 Given how expensive the GPUs are, it generally makes sense to try to make sure that this resources is always kept busy.

-TODO : Vérifier que, effectivement, on peut regarder un GPU spécifique.
+..
+TODO:: Vérifier que, effectivement, on peut regarder un GPU spécifique.

 * CPU
     * iowait (pink line): High values means your model is waiting on IO a lot (disk or network).